dymas-cz/docker-FMD2/README.md

 * Does not require any display, works headless
 * Keeps all of FMD2 features
 * Since it's docker, it works on Linux
-* Make use of Linuxserver alpine base image
+* Make use of Linuxserver baseimage-kasmvnc:ubuntunoble

 ## Bulding image
 ```